norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 Language models will astound you with how creatively they can screw up and still follow the rules.
 They may perfectly extract every book title from 1000 reviews, until you provide a new ground truth written entirely in lowercase.
 They may halucinate if you change "the user" to "a user."
 They may decide any unknown sirname should be replaced with "Stalone."

 Comprehensive ground truth coverage is how you iterate and avoid regressions.
 While synthetic datasets can be useful, in my experience nothing compares to diverse pressure testing with an ever-expanding ground truth collection.
-The book title example above is a realw
+The book title example above is based on a real overfitting issue - I unknowingly capitalized the proper nouns in every
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwOTQxNDI5OCwtMTgzODk1MTQ2NywtND
+eyJoaXN0b3J5IjpbLTUxNTYwMDA1NCwtMTgzODk1MTQ2NywtND
 M5ODIyNzY2LDc3MzU4ODUwMSwtNTEzNDQzNjAzLC0yODM5Njcx
 MDksOTk5MDUxOTE1LC0xNzgzMDY2MTcyLC0xOTgwMTkzNjY4LC
 00MjkyNDEwODksLTE2MDk2NzExMywtNjk4NjEzNTIwLC01MDkz